Cinema

 No hay anuncios

-What is impossible to hate is the wonderful performance by Ubeimar Ríos, a natural actor with no dramatic experience, as the protagonist.
-“He is the uncle of a friend of mine who sent me his Facebook profile to cast him – recalls Mesa Soto –.
+What is impossible to hate is the wonderful performance by Ubeimar Ríos as the protagonist, a natural actor with no dramatic experience.
+“He is the uncle of a friend of mine who sent me his Facebook profile to cast him –Mesa Soto recalls–.
 At first, I didn't see Ubeimar as the poet, but I kept the casting and watched it again.
-And it was very unsettling to see him speak, because it was as if he were stealing the character from me.
-And he changed my perspective on Óscar, he gave him all his physicality and a lot of empathy, and turned him into a less dark and more fragile character, making it easier to lean towards comedy”.
-It should be said that Ríos is already a peculiar character: a teacher by profession, he is a writer and musician, plays in several bands, and recites poetry with a metal group.
-“Above all, he is a rocker – emphasizes Mesa Soto –.
+And it was very unsettling to see him talk, because it was as if he were stealing the character from me.
+And it changed my perspective on Óscar, it gave him all his physicality and a lot of empathy, and it turned him into a less dark and more fragile character, making it easier to lean towards comedy”.
+It should be said that Ríos is already a peculiar character: a teacher by profession, he is a writer and musician, plays in several bands, and recites poetry with a metal band.
+“Above all, he is a rocker –Mesa Soto emphasizes–.
 He loves rock and organizes a poetry festival and a rock festival in his town, Rionegro”.